-Amendments to an approved Special Permit which are determined by the Town Planner to be minor in nature shall be in accordance with the provisions of Section 14-2 (Table of Uses).
+Amendments to an approved Special Permit which are determined by the Town Planner in consultation with the Commission Chair to be minor in nature and in accordance with the provisions of Section 14-2 (Table of Uses) may be approved without a public hearing or action by the Commission.
+Any proposed modification which is not minor in nature shall be revised by the Commission at a public hearing.
+The Town Planner shall notify the Commission of any approved minor modifications.